 GeneCards Summary for GRM3 Gene

-GRM3 (Glutamate Receptor, Metabotropic 3) is a Protein Coding gene.
-Diseases associated with GRM3 include schizophrenia.
-Among its related pathways are Signaling by GPCR and CREB Pathway.
-GO annotations related to this gene include G-protein coupled receptor activity and glutamate receptor activity.
-An important paralog of this gene is GRM1.
+GRM3 (Glutamate Metabotropic Receptor 3) is a Protein Coding gene.
+Diseases associated with GRM3 include Bipolar I Disorder and Schizophrenia.
+Among its related pathways are G-Beta Gamma Signaling and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and glutamate receptor activity.
+An important paralog of this gene is GRM2.

 G-protein coupled receptor for glutamate.
 Ligand binding causes a conformation change that triggers signaling via guanine nucleotide-binding proteins (G proteins) and modulates the activity of down-stream effectors.
 Signaling inhibits adenylate cyclase activity.

 Metabotropic Glutamate (mGlu) group II receptors are members of the metabotropic class of glutamate receptors, which also includes mGlu group I and mGlu group III receptors.
 Group II receptors are divided into two subtypes, mGlu2 and mGlu3.